wubigo/wubigo.github.io/back/content/post/envoy-notes/index.md

   focal_point = ""
 +++

+# 术语

+- 端点 Envoy discovers the cluster members via EDS
+- Management server: A logical server implementing the v2 Envoy APIs
+- Upstream: An upstream host receives connections and requests from Envoy and returns responses
+- xDS: CDS/EDS/HDS/LDS/RLS/RDS/SDS APIs.
+- Configuration Cache: cache Envoy configurations in memory in an attempt to provide fast response to consumer Envoys

 The simplest way to use Envoy without providing the control plane in the form of a dynamic API is to add the hardcoded configuration to a static yaml file.